JuanSync7/Project_Chimera/README.md

 ### Environment Variables

-This project might use environment variables for configuration (e.g., API keys for future Genkit integration).
+This project might use environment variables for configuration (e.g., API keys for Genkit integration).
 Create a `.env.local` file in the root of the project by copying `.env.example` (if one exists) or by creating it manually.

 Example `.env.local`:
 ```
-# For future Genkit/Gemini integration
+# For Genkit/Gemini integration
-# GEMINI_API_KEY=your_api_key_here
+GEMINI_API_KEY=your_api_key_here
 ```
+Currently, an empty `.env` file is provided.
+Ensure your `GEMINI_API_KEY` is set in `.env.local` if you intend to use Genkit features that call the Gemini API.

 ### Running the Development Server